-Our highest conviction views on tactical (6-12 month) and strategic (long-term) horizons, August 2024
+Our highest conviction views on tactical (6-12 month) and strategic (long-term) horizons, September 2024

-Tactical Reasons Al and U.S. equities We have high conviction that AI can keep driving returns in most scenarios.
+Tactical Reasons Al and U.S. equities • We have high conviction that AI can keep driving returns in most scenarios.
 We see its buildout and adoption creating opportunities across sectors.
 The AI theme has driven U.S. stock gains and solid corporate earnings, making us overweight U.S. stocks overall.
-Japanese equities A brighter outlook for Japan's economy and corporate reform are driving improved earnings and shareholder returns.
-We think the Bank of Japan will adjust its surprise hawkish shift on policy that spooked markets and stay cautious in normalizing policy.
-Income in fixed income The income cushion bonds provide has increased across the board in a higher rate environment.
+Japanese equities • A brighter outlook for Japan's economy and corporate reform are driving improved earnings and shareholder returns.
+We think the Bank of Japan will now be cautious in normalizing policy after its misstep in July.
+Income in fixed income • The income cushion bonds provide has increased across the board in a higher rate environment.
 We like quality income in short-term bonds and credit.
 We're neutral long-term U.S. Treasuries.
 Strategic Reasons Private credit We think private credit is going to earn lending share as banks retreat - and at attractive returns relative to public credit risk.
-Fixed income granularity • We prefer inflation-linked bonds as we see inflation closer to 3% on a strategic horizon.
-We also like short-term government bonds, and the UK stands out for long-term bonds.
+Fixed income granularity • We prefer intermediate credit, which offers similar yields with less interest rate risk than long-dated credit.
+We also like short-term government bonds, and UK long-term bonds.
 Equity granularity We favor emerging over developed markets yet get selective in both.
 EMs at the cross current of mega forces - like India and Saudi Arabia - offer opportunities.
-In DM, we like
+In DM, we like Japan as the return of inflation and corporate reforms brighten our outlook.

-Note: Views are from a U.S. dollar perspective, August 2024.
+Note: Views are from a U.S. dollar perspective, September 2024.
 This material represents an assessment of the market environment at a specific time and is not intended to be a forecast of future events or a guarantee of future results.
 This information should not be relied upon by the reader as research or investment advice regarding any particular funds, strategy or security.